-The VMXNET3 and E1000e devices support multiple queues for many guest operating systems that natively support the feature, including Windows Server 2008 and Windows 7 (but not Windows Server 2003 or Windows Vista) and some Linux distributions.
+The E1000e and VMXNET3 devices support multiple queues for many guest operating systems that natively support the feature, which include Windows Server 2003 SP2 or later, Windows 7 or later, and some Linux distributions.

-The VMXNET3 drivers included with the vSphere 5.0, vSphere 5.1, and vSphere 5.5 versions of VMware Tools default to having multiple receive queues enabled, as does the VMXNET3 driver included with Linux kernel 2.6.37 and later.
+The VMXNET3 drivers included with the vSphere 5.0 and later versions of VMware Tools default to having multiple receive queues enabled, as does the VMXNET3 driver included with Linux kernel 2.6.37 and later.
 For more information, see VMware KB article 2020567.